NTIG-Uppsala/elevhalsa-skylt/documentation.md

 - Code locally, either on a development Raspberry Pi or on your personal computer
 - Push to the Github repo
-- Pull from the main Raspberry Pi
+- Pull from the main branch on the Raspberry Pi

 ## Raspberry Pi